 In addition to the user branches (u/<user>/<description> on the Sage trac server with <user> replaced by your trac user name) that only you can write to, you can also create a public branch that everybody with a trac account can write to.
 These start with public/ plus some description.
 To avoid branch name collisions it is a good idea to include your trac user name in the branch name, so it is recommended that you use public/<user>/<description> as the branch name.
 Now all ticket authors push to the same remote branch.

-Alice uploads her branch as a public branch to the trac server and fills in the “Branch:” field with her remote branch name public/alice/description.
+Alice uploads her branch as a public branch to the trac server.
+This fills in the “Branch:” field with her remote branch name public/alice/description.

 Bob downloads Alice’s branch and makes changes to his local copy.